What a good shepherd taught me about mentoring teens

 Except, lately, it hadn’t been.

-Instead of a "good shepherd's" gate, interactions felt more like screenings at the gate of airport security.
-After my student's comment, I stopped searching my teens for "behavior issues" and red flags for church gossip.
+Instead of a "good shepherd’s" gate, our interactions had felt more like airport security screenings.
+After that day in class, I stopped searching for red flags for church gossip in passing moments with my kids.
 Instead, I looked for wounds.
-(Though I wasn't sure I'd know how to effectively minister.)
-Before we get to that, some basic facts about sheep, shepherds, and hirelings:
+Knowing I still wasn't sure how to effectively minister to them, I figured the first step was becoming more aware.

 Sheep are...